Deepanshu-Azad/Crash-Severity-Detection-System/README.md

 * Relatively inexpensive and easy to set up.

 Capabilities:
-* Programming: The Arduino IDE (Integrated Development Environment) allows you to write code in C++ and upload it to the UNO R3.
-This code controls the behavior of the connected electronics.
+* Programming:Â The Arduino IDE (Integrated Development Environment) allows you to write code in C++ and upload it to the UNO R3.Â This code controls the behavior of the connected electronics.
-* Interfacing with Electronics: You can connect various sensors, actuators, displays, and other components to the I/O pins and control them using your code.
+* Interfacing with Electronics:Â You can connect various sensors,Â actuators,Â displays,Â and other components to the I/O pins and control them using your code.
-* Prototyping and Project Development: The UNO R3 is ideal for building simple projects like blinking LEDs, reading sensor data, controlling motors, and more.
-It can also be used for more complex projects like robots, weather stations, and home automation systems.
+* Prototyping and Project Development:Â The UNO R3 is ideal for building simple projects like blinking LEDs,Â reading sensor data,Â controlling motors,Â and more.Â It can also be used for more complex projects like robots,Â weather stations,Â and home automation systems.

 Applications in Crash Severity Detection Systems: